hyphacoop/distributed-press-cli/README.md

 ### Node.js and npm Setup

-To use `dp-cli`, you’ll need Node.js and npm.
+To use `dpress`, you’ll need Node.js and npm.
 Please refer to the [Node.js official documentation](https://nodejs.org/) to install Node.js.
 Once installed, npm (Node Package Manager) will be available, allowing you to run commands like `npx` and `npm`.

 - **npm**: Comes bundled with Node.js.
 Verify installation by running:
   ```bash